BLCM/bl3mods/Aaron0000/Balands/README.md

 Mongol - Increased splash radius by 70%.

-Rocket Pod - No change.
+Rocket Pod - No change other than a possible damage adjustment.

 Boogeyman - Skull damage reduced to 2000% card damage from 2500% card damage.